If you want advice about your sore throat, you can book an appointment from 6am to 11pm, 7 days a week.

 You won't have to travel anywhere, or take time off work.
 You can see a doctor at a time and place to suit you.

 Join the thousands of people who get expert medical advice, right here every day.
 Our UK GPs can treat a full range of issues - deal with yours today.

 A sore throat (sometimes referred to as 'pharyngitis') is a fairly common illness.

 They're usually caused by a viral infection, but can sometimes be caused by the streptococcus bacteria.
 This is where the term 'strep throat' comes from.

 A sore throat is often a symptom of a broader medical issue, such as a cold, cough or flu, but they can occur on their own too.

 Sore throats don’t tend to last very long and most people will recover fully within a week.
 However, if your sore throat isn't going away or is particularly uncomfortable, our doctors can help you feel better.

-Since sore throats can be caused by either viruses or bacteria, symptoms can differ and may occur alongside other issues, or on their own.
-Some of the most common symptoms include:
+Since sore throats can be caused by either viruses or bacteria, there are a number of possible symptoms. symptoms.
+These may occur alongside other issues, or on their own.

 You may also experience: